 Oral Hygiene with Braces

-If you eat excessively sugary foods and don’t have good oral hygiene, you can put yourself at greater risk of tooth decay, gum disease, and decalcification on the teeth.
+If you eat a lot sugary foods and don’t have good oral hygiene, you can put yourself at greater risk for tooth decay, gum disease, and decalcifications on your teeth.
 Brushing will take a bit more time, but it is worth it to avoid these risks.

 Dealing with Discomfort

 Braces may make your teeth sore for a few days following your appointments.
 Over-the-counter pain relievers may help reduce discomfort.
 We will also provide you with wax to help alleviate pain from poking wires or loose brackets.